sandypockets/easy-dates-picker/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Easy Dates Picker.
+This section guides you through submitting a bug report for `easy-dates-picker`.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 #### How Do I Submit A Good Bug Report?